 For institutions that are public business entities, as defined under U.S. GAAP, the new standard is currently in effect.
 For institutions that are not public business entities (i.e., that are private companies), the new standard is effective for fiscal years beginning after December 15, 2018, and interim reporting periods within fiscal years beginning after December 15, 2019.
-Early application of the new standard is permitted as described in the standard.
-Institutions that are private companies with a calendar year fiscal year (that did not early adopt the new standard) must first report revenue in accordance with the standard in the Call Report for December 31, 2019.
+Early application of the new standard is permitted.
+If an institution chooses to early adopt the new standard for financial reporting purposes, the institution should implement the new standard in its Call Report for the same quarter-end report date.